kubernetes/enhancements/keps/sig-network/20190424-NodeLocalDNS-beta-proposal.md

 3) OOMKilled - node-local-dns gets OOMKilled due to its own memory usage or some other component using up all memory resources on the node.
 There is a chance this will cause other disruptions on the node in addition to DNS downtime though.
 4) Upgrades to node-local-dns daemonset - There will be DNS downtime when node-local-dns pods shut down, until the new pods are up and running.

 We are proposing a solution that will help in all these cases.
+For beta, we will start providing enablement for HA, full implementation will be a GA criterion.

 The proposal here is to use an additional listen IP for node-local-dns pod.
 The node-local-dns pod listens on the 169.254.20.10 IP address today.
 We will extend node-local-dns to listen on the kube-dns service IP as well.
 Requests to kube-dns service IP will be handled by node-local-dns pod when it is up.
 If it is unavailable, the requests will go to kube-dns endpoints instead.
 The determination of whether node-local-dns service is available will be done by an external component - This could be a new daemonset or new functionality in an existing daemonset that manages networking.